Two Phase Orthodontics in Atlanta, GA

 At age seven, most children have a mixed dentition, that is, they have a fair number of both permanent (adult) and primary (baby) teeth.
 It is the earliest age recommended to intervene if and when a child is in need of two-phase treatment.
 This key stage in your child’s oral development allows us to take steps to intervene and encourage proper tooth alignment.

 Patel & Womble Orthodontics implements advanced cone beam (CBCT) 3D imaging to select the best course of treatment for your child.
 If you live in the Atlanta area near Norcross or McDonough, contact Patel & Womble Orthodontics today to talk to us about two-phase orthodontics with our board-certified orthodontists.
-OrthoFi and CareCredit® financing options are available.
+CareCredit® financing options are available.